 After this, the user needs to provide the necessary permissions, and then only they can access the native app.

 The reason is progressive web apps rely on Web APIs to access hardware features.
-Hence, they can’t utilize functionalities like bluetooth, geofencing, inter-app communications, etc.
+Besides this, progressive web apps cannot deliver push notifications on iOS.

 Security is the most important thing to protect users’ data in the tech-driven world.